What is the GDPR

 We are updating our notices and system procedures so that all data subjects are aware of their rights and freedoms.

 We are continually investing in technology so that we can be sure that all the data we hold is kept secure, trackable and that we are able to find it easily to delete/destroy/remove on request or when it is out of date.

 We havr removed all the personal data we no longer need or do not have a lawful basis for holding onto, and where we need to process personal data we are seeking consent if required and or defining the lawful basis under which we are able to process the data.

 We have implemented an incident management and breach reporting process so that should an issue arise with any personal data we can quickly and efficiently detect and report the problem, including notifying the ICO and individual data subjects if required.

 Where we share data with 3rd parties we are updating relevant contracts and agreements so those 3rd parties are legally bound to take care of our personal data.
 This will enable us to ensure those 3rd parties fall within our compliance guidelines.

 If we are going to process personal data form a 3rd party we ensure that they have the right to send us that data.
 Once we receive it we will notify the individual data subjects that we have it and what their rights are.

-We will ask all our employees to undertake regular awareness training so that they can respond to data subject requests and recognise what an incident or breach is and know where to report it.
+We ask all our employees to undertake regular awareness training so that they can respond to data subject requests and recognise what an incident or breach is and know where to report it.

 Who to contact.